Pepsi Max: Test Drive

 Why stage it in a retail store instead of a track?

 Because the purchase decision lives in retail.
-The story starts where intent is highest.
+The story starts where intent is highest, so the proof is already in the buying context.

 What makes this feel credible instead of gimmicky?